 A short (two-tenths of a mile) boardwalk traverses wetlands and the path leads to the shore of beautiful Lime Lake on this easy trail.

 Martha Teichner’s initial gift kept this fragile forested wetland intact for creatures like woodcock, grouse, and turkey that call it home.
 Then, in 2005, more acreage became available.
-With Martha’s help again, along with the Jean Raymond Family, we were able to double the size of this preserve to nearly 40 acres.
+With Martha’s help again, along with the Jean Raymond Family, we were able to double the size of this preserve.
 (See story links below about the expansion and more about Martha Teichner’s love for this land.

 The Preserve features an enormous elm tree and an American chestnut tree which survived the blight– unique among all Leelanau Conservancy properties.
 Early settlers likely planted today’s giants, while later inhabitants planted an orchard that partially remains.

 The swampy lowlands here are perfect for black ash and red maple.
 White ash and sugar maple grow in upland areas.
 You can also see cottonwood clones that all leaf out at the same time and have identical bark shading and patterns.
 In the spring, look for clone saplings that sprout in a ring around the trunk of their mother tree.
 Keep an eye out for broad heart-shaped leaves of basswood trees, shaggy-barked ironwood, and the interlocking diamonds on old ash trunks.
 Conifers such as balsam fir and hemlock abound as well.
 Look for tall, lacy tamarack.
 This unusual pine drops yellow leaves in fall, after its little purple cones turn brown.